northscaler/bunyaner/README.md

 * No worries about having your logged objects conflict with [bunyan's core fields](https://www.npmjs.com/package/bunyan#core-fields).
 * Allow log level methods to support functions in order to defer expensive log statements if the log method's level is below the currently configured log level.

->NB: Git repo of truth is https://gitlab.com/northscaler-public/bunyaner; all others are mirrors.

 ## TL;DR
 Install `bunyan` & `@northscaler/bunyaner`:
 ```bash